haoranD/haorand.github.io/_news/announcement_6.md

 related_posts: false
 ---

-A paper is accepted by the IEEE Transactions on Circuits and Systems for Video Technology.
+A paper has been accepted by the IEEE Transactions on Circuits and Systems for Video Technology.